dlangk/langkilde/posts/2024-09-16-understanding-need-risk-excitement.md

 usually presents an entirely new way to satisfy these needs.
 But if it doesn't unlock a way to satisfy a deep desire, it will never be successful.

-When customers express their need it is often tempting to dismiss them as wrong.
-"Oh they don't know what they need, we know better."
-That's a slippery slope.
-While there is a major difference between **_how customers express their need_**, and **_what their actual need is_**, **_there is always a legitimate need_**.
-Your job is to reflect deeply about the nature of their need, filtering through everything they are saying to find what they really, really care about.
+When customers express their need it is often tempting to dismiss them as wrong. _"Oh they don't know what they need, we know better."_ That's a slippery slope I've been down many times.
+While there is a major difference between **_how customers express their need_**, and **_what their actual need is_** - **_there is always a legitimate need!_**.
+Your job as an innovator and product developer is to reflect deeply about the nature of their need, filtering through everything they are saying to find what they really, really care about.
+It's about listening and thinking deeply.
+There is so much bias, noise and confusion getting in the way of understanding what people really want.

-You also need to learn to shut out everyone else's opinions.
-It's easy to get lost in the noise.
+You need to learn to shut out everyone else's opinions.
 Tons of people will share opinions: team members will focus on simplify their work, investors will push for what they think is most valuable, leaders will ask for what grows their powers, and so forth.
 Don't let all that noise get in the way of listening deeply to customers needs.

 Once we have established there is a true need, we have to decide how radical you can be when pursuing a solution.
 That's about risk preference.
 There are no universal truths when talking about risk, it's all about preference.
 Action